 I didn’t particularly want to go to the spa.
 But only a fool never changes his mind!
 So I follow the crew to the Spa des Sources du Chéry.
 Whirlpool baths, steam room, sensory shower, foot baths, sauna… The list is endless.
 A relaxing, energising experience.
 Very enjoyable!

 After last night’s mountain theme, tonight we choose a restaurant where the atmosphere is just as warm and friendly but with a more urban feel.
 The decor is pleasant and the food is delicious.
 It’s great to have so much choice.

 Our last evening… We all go for a drink in a bar with live music before returning to the chalet, again on foot!
 Clearly, this is a Monday evening with a difference.

 A stress-free morning relaxing on the terrace, seizing the moment and preparing to take all this happiness back home with us.
 Taking our time.
 Being grateful for the here and now… even though we’re already trying to find a date when we can come back!

 We walk around the centre-resort shops to do some shopping and stock up on local specialities.
 It’s great not having to use the car.
 Charcuterie, cheese and other products made in Les Gets will help us fight the blues on our way home.

 Eddie, Isa and I have found a carshare for the return trip, with two friends who have spent the whole week here.
 It’s a practical and economical solution, and a nice way of finding out the best spots for powder skiing and addresses worth trying on our next visit.
 And it’s a last chance to enjoy the sound of that irresistible French accent!
-We board the Thalys train in Paris.
+Once arrived in Paris, we board the Eurostar train to London.
 End of weekend getaway.
 After just 4 days away, I arrive back in London after what feels like an eternity.